axieax/digisoc-automation/README.md

 # DigiSoc Automation Suite

+**NOTE: this project has been moved to https://github.com/digisoc/automation-suite**

 Automation tools designed by Andrew Xie (2021) to improve internal workflow for UNSW Digital Society (DigiSoc).

 Two main tools have been written to achieve this: